visipedia/iwildcam_comp/readme.md

   'conf': float
 }
 ```

+## Class-agnostic Segmentation Model
+We are also providing a general weakly-supervised segmentation model which competitors are free to use as they see fit.

+We have run the segmentation model over the WCS dataset using the bounding boxes from the MegaDetector, and provide the segmentation for each box

 ## Data Challenges
 Camera trap data provides several challenges that can make it difficult to achieve accurate results.